 Organic waste is anything that was once living (and not currently recycled), e.g. leftover food, paper sandwich wrappers, paper towels, greasy pizza boxes, and anything labeled "compostable" (cups, utensils, and containers).
 This organic waste is currently mixed with trash and sent to landfill, but through separation we can further reduce our waste footprint.
 The separated organic waste will be sent to a composting facility off-campus to become compost, a nutrient rich soil amendment.
 This sorting of organic waste will require a small change in behavior, but will help us get much closer to our overall goal of zero waste to landfill and incineration.

 What happens to the organic waste?

-The organic waste that will be collected is currently being sent to a landfill.
-To further reduce our waste footprint, this waste will be separated and sent to a composting facility off-campus to become compost.
-This is why we refer to this as organic waste collection, as the actualLy breakdown of organic waste happens elsewhere and not in these bins.
+The organic waste that is now collected was once being sent to a landfill.
+To further reduce our waste footprint, this waste is separated and sent to a composting facility off-campus to become compost.
+This is why we refer to this as organic waste collection, as the actually breakdown of organic waste happens elsewhere and not in these bins.
 Compost produced from organic waste is rich in nutrients and a great natural soil amendment.
-Compost is commonly used in farms, gardens, and lanDscaping.
+Compost is commonly used in farms, gardens, and landscaping.

 Will You Be Piloting?

 Collecting organic material isn't new – we collect it now but it is mixed in with your trash.
 Separating organic material from trash requires a small change in behavior and a change in housekeeping, so before we roll this out campus-wide, we will be piloting with a selected number of offices participating in the Green Office (GO!) program.

 Will the bin smell?